xaviervia/washington/README.md

 > npm run bootstrap
 ```

-This install lerna locally and then run `lerna bootstrap` that will set up all necessary symlinks between the packages.
+This installs lerna locally and then run `lerna bootstrap` that will set up all necessary symlinks between the packages.

 ## License